Skip to main content

 Self-hosting with vLLM

-For most users, we recommend starting with Prime Inference models for easier setup and management.
+For most users, we recommend Prime Inference for easier setup.
 Consider self-hosting only for specialized requirements or very large-scale evaluations.

 Self-hosting makes sense when you:

-• Require specific model variants or custom fine-tuned models
+• Need specific model variants or custom fine-tuned models

-• Need maximum cost efficiency for very large evaluations (1M+ examples)
+• Require maximum cost efficiency for very large evaluations (1M+ examples)

 -m Qwen/Qwen3-4B-Instruct-2507 \